-There are no commitments for expenditure or contingent liabilities as at 31 March 2020, except for the Company's non-cancellable operating leases which are now recognised and disclosed as lease liabilities as set out on the face of the financial statements.
-Refer to Note 2.
+There are no commitments for expenditure or contingent liabilities as at 31 March 2021, except for the Company's non-cancellable operating leases which are now recognised and disclosed as lease liabilities as set out on the face of the financial statements.

-21. Investment in subsidiary
+21. Investments in subsidiaries